 Actually this might be a good place to stick in a quick disclaimer and say this blog/ tutorial site is my views and my views only and are in no way the views of my employer past or present.

-If anyone is reading this and wants to give me some feedback or would like me to write a tutorial on a subject your interested in you can email me at [email protected] or click these social media icons below
+If anyone is reading this and wants to give me some feedback or would like me to write a tutorial on a subject your interested in you can contact me through the contact page or click these social media icons below